stnorton/russia-election-scraper/README.md

 # Reporting bugs, suggesting improvements, etc.

 Please report any bugs and suggested fixes in the "Issues" tab.
 Feel free to clone the repo and make improvements.
-I would appreciate it if you contacted me with any signficant improvements, as I use this scraper very frequently!
+Please contact me with any significant improvements, as I would like to update the scraper.

-# Known bugs
+# Known bugs (as of 9/5/2018)

 * When a `vibid` isn't present in a url, the function `api.extracting` returns the entire url.
 I am working on a way to recognize this and drop vibid from the result.
-* When there is no data for an election, the scraper cannot recognize this and crashes when it reaches the `api.caller` function
+* When there is no data for an election, the scraper cannot recognize this and crashes when it reaches the `api.caller` function.
+* `httr::GET()` very occassionally fails to load all the functions associated with `GET()`, namely `verbose()`.
+This appears to be a bug with R that may not be fixable from my end.  `library(httr)` would resolve the issue.
+I do not use this in my code becuase it creates conflicts with other packages that I use.